aleix-albaiges/-UPCSOSTENIBLE---Equip-A---Urban-Mobility-Challenge/README.md

 # Urban Mobility challenge
-Project made by: Adrà Capdevila Zurita, Andreu Fernandez Cubí, Aleix Albaigès Torres i Aniol Garriga Torra.
+Project made by: Adrià Capdevila Zurita, Andreu Fernandez Cubí, Aleix Albaiges Torres i Aniol Garriga Torra.

 First of all we made a [dataframe](dataframe.py) to collect all data we were provided.
 The module [dataframe](dataframe.py) is used to read the data come from the [excel file](Datathon_Results_MOBILITY_2022_original_Students.xlsx).
 We create a class in order to classify and save all the data.
 ## 1. Which factors determine whether students use public or private transportation systems to go to the university?